microchip-pic-avr-examples/pic18f57q43-dac-reference-voltage-generation-mplab-mcc/README.md

  **Pin Grid View**

-1. Verify DAC output on pin RA2,CMP input (C1Inx-) on RA0 and CMP output on  RA4
+1. Verify DAC output on pin RA2, CMP input (C1Inx-) on RA0 and CMP output on  RA4
 2. Configure T4IN on pin RB4
 3. Configure pin RF3 as output for LED